• Skip to primary navigation

 Best Used For:

-The Rinse button can be used to select the desired rinse type on your programme.
+The Rinse button can be used to select the desired rinse type on your program.

 Benefits/Drawbacks: